-The mitigation portion is located along the Texas Gulf Coast.
+The mitigation cost stated in this section reflects the real estate cost required for habitate impacts due to the CSRM feature.
 The Area of impacts: The south westerly area starts at Chocolate Bay, continuing north easterly to the Gulf Side of Galveston, then north to the City of Seabrook, then to the south east to the Bay side of the Bolivar Peninsula.

-BCE include all cost associated with the acquisition of real estate requirements such appraisal reports, survey, title, condemnation action, and administration costs.
+BCE include all cost associated with the acquisition of real estate requirements such as appraisal reports, survey, title, condemnation action, and administration costs.
+The NFS cost will be identified as a LERRD cost.
+The Federal cost will be accounted for as cost shared between the government and the NFS.